-At the end of each day, establish a routine of checking backpacks (if you homeschool, do a quick family clean up of the day’s activities), signing forms and getting set up for the next day.
+At the end of each day, establish a routine of checking backpacks (if you homeschool, do a quick family clean-up of the day’s activities), signing forms, and getting set up for the next day.

 Even if your child is too young for homework, establish a family quiet time (15-30 minutes) before or after dinner.

-Use it for activities such as;
+Use this quiet time for activities such as;

 - Any Other QUIET Activity